driveralex/AC562/CR.md

   draw_histo(lst,xmax)
 }
 ```
-We notice the Poisson distribution with the diffent probability.
+We notice the Poisson distribution with the differentprobability.

 - Watts-Strogatz of size n = 1000 with p = 0.1 and m = 2.
 ```r